World No Tobacco Day History

 In 1987, the World Health Organization established World No Tobacco Day in an effort to draw attention to the risks of tobacco use and move towards safer and better public health for all.
 Since then, World No Tobacco Day has evolved into an important annual event that generates awareness for other tobacco-related issues such as illegal trade, secondhand smoke, and tobacco control.

-In the News and Trending for World No Tobacco DayUpdated World No Tobacco Day: Try these hobbies to distract yourself from smoking
+In the News and Trending for World No Tobacco DayUpdated Today, World No Tobacco day: Smoking may lead to severe vision loss, says experts

 World No Tobacco Day Facts & Quotes